Timber Cladding Costs

 Oak Cladding

-The new oak cladding has the flexibility to complement a variety of schemes due to the wide range of colours available, such as chocolate browns and sandy and honey tones.
+Oak cladding has the flexibility to complement a variety of homes due to the wide range of colours available, such as chocolate browns and sandy and honey tones.
 However, property owners should be aware that most oak products will develop a natural silvery vintage look over time if left untreated.

-Because of the thicker boards used, this product costs around £60 per m2 – significantly more than basic oak options.
+This type of cladding costs between £22 to £60 per m².
 Because oak is a premium product, it is likely to be significantly more expensive than softwood alternatives.

 Red Cedar Cladding